 - Client’s motivation and desire to change as well as patients with the process (based on research, the average treatment span for reparative therapy is at least 1 year.)

 - Relying on a higher power to assist and transform SSA.

 - Working through any sexually traumatic events which have influenced SSA with a therapist.

 - Attending ‘Ex-gay’ support groups or SSA support groups online.

 - Avoid SSA behavior and promote heterosexual behavior and romantic experiences.

 - Establish a healthy platonic relationship with males.
 Start with men in your families such as fathers, brothers, and uncles.

-- Visualization of desired goals, future life of healthy marriage or entering Jannah.
+- Visualization of desired goals, the future life of healthy marriage or entering Jannah.